layline-io/layline-doc/docs/03-assets/sinks/asset-sink-sqs.md

 Defines the outbound connection parameters for a AWS SQS sink.

-::: tip Oops!
+:::tip Oops!
 We are still working on the documentation.
 In the meantime, please don't hesitate to contact us at support@layline.io .
 :::